Skip to main content

 • Desktop size: width and height

 connect_desktop() and connectDesktop() go through the authenticated sandbox proxy, so you do not need to bind or expose the VNC port yourself.
-If you need manual access for debugging, you can still create a TCP tunnel to port 5901.
+For interactive debugging through a real VNC viewer, see Connect with a VNC Client above.